-- Commenting on the Draft EIR, which will be lodged at Mossel Bay and D' D'Almeida Public Libraries and the Eskom Website (www.eskom.co.za/eia) on 7 September 2005.
-A commenting period would be provided, which would terminate on the 28 September 2005. - All registered I&APs will be notified of the availability of the draft EIR by means of a letter which includes a copy of the draft EIR Executive Summary. - Media notices will be placed in the Mossel Bay Advertiser on 2 September 2005 in order to notify I&APs of the availability of the draft EIR and will include an invitation to the third public forum. - Attending the third pubic forum, which comprises of formal presentations and an Open House at the Mossel Bay Library in Mossel Bay on 15 September 2005 between 15h00 and 20h00.
-The findings of the Draft EIR will be presented at each of the stakeholder engagement opportunities and an opportunity to raise concerns and comments provided.
+- Commenting on the Draft EIR, which was lodged at Mossel Bay and D' Almeida Public Libraries and the Eskom Website (www.eskom.co.za/eia) on 7 September 2005.
+A commenting period was provided, which terminated on the 28 September 2005. - All registered I&APs were notified of the availability of the draft EIR by means of a letter which included a copy of the draft EIR Summary. - Media notices were placed in the Mossel Bay Advertiser on 2 September 2005 in order to notify I&APs of the availability of the draft EIR and included an invitation to the third public forum. - Attending the third pubic forum, which comprised a formal presentation and an Open House at the Mossel Bay Library in Mossel Bay on 15 September 2005 between 15h00 and 20h00.
+The findings of the Draft EIR were presented and an opportunity to raise concerns and comments was provided.